2007 ASB Classic

-The 2007 ASB Classic was a women's professional tennis tournament played on outdoor hard courts.
+The 2007 ASB Classic was a professional women's tennis tournament played on outdoor hard courts.
 It was the 22nd edition of the ASB Classic, and was part of the Tier IV Series of the 2007 WTA Tour.
-It took place at the ASB Tennis Centre in Auckland, New Zealand, from 1 – 6 January 2007.
+It took place at the ASB Tennis Centre in Auckland, New Zealand, from 1 January until 6 January 2007.
+First-seeded Jelena Janković won the singles title and earned $21,140 first-prize money.